-Big cat families which includes; civets, lions and most importantly the african leopard are spotted during night drive while on their hunt for prey, beside that Akagera harbors other wildlife which like; Klipspringer , cape buffalos, zebras, masai giraffes, forest Elephants, bush duikers, Oribis, impalas and bush babies spotted day game drives.
+Big cat families which include; civets, lions, and most importantly the African leopard are spotted during night drive while on their hunt for prey, besides that Akagera harbors other wildlife like; Klipspringer, cape buffalos, zebras, Masai giraffes, forest Elephants, bush duikers, Oribis, impalas and bushbabies spotted day game drives.

 Bird watching in Akagera National Park

-Besides that of Nyungwe forest, Akagera offers an excellent birding and bird watching site ground in Rwanda with a total record of over 480 species, excluding the unrecorded 100 bird species.
-Most likely spotted birds includes; swamp flycatcher, grey backed fiscal, grey crowned crane, African fish eagles, black headed hero, kingfisher and rare shoebill stork.
+Besides the Nyungwe Forest, Akagera National Park offers an excellent birding and bird watching site ground in Rwanda with a total record of over 480 species, excluding the unrecorded 100 bird species.
+Most likely spotted birds include; swamp flycatcher, grey-backed fiscal, grey crowned crane, African fish eagles, black-headed hero, kingfisher, and rare shoebill stork.